takahirox/EXT_skeleton_humanoid/README.md

 |:------|:------|:------|:------|
 | `humanoidBoneName` | `string` | A predefined bone name to specify a target node | :white_check_mark: Yes |

-## Animation retargeting
+## Animation remapping

-An animation channel that defines the `EXT_skeleton_humanoid` extension is expected to be retargeted to a humanoid model that defines the `EXT_skeleton_humanoid` extension.
+An animation channel that defines the `EXT_skeleton_humanoid` extension is expected to be remapped to a humanoid model that defines the `EXT_skeleton_humanoid` extension.

 The implementation can find a target node of a humanoid model by accessing